dovecot/documentation/docs/core/config/mailbox/formats/maildir.md

 ### Mailbox Directory Name

-When using `LAYOUT=fs`, there is a potential for naming collisions between Maildir's `new/`, `cur/`, and `tmp/` subdirectories, and mail folders of the same names.
+When using [[setting,mailbox_list_layout,fs]], there is a potential for naming collisions between Maildir's `new/`, `cur/`, and `tmp/` subdirectories, and mail folders of the same names.

 For example, consider a mail folder `foo/bar`.
-Under `LAYOUT=fs`, data for this mail folder will be stored under Maildir's usual three directories `~/Maildir/foo/bar/{new,cur,tmp}/`.
+Under [[setting,mailbox_list_layout,fs]], data for this mail folder will be stored under Maildir's usual three directories `~/Maildir/foo/bar/{new,cur,tmp}/`.
 If the user then tries to create a mail folder `foo/bar/new`, this would then imply that data should be stored in Maildir's three directories `~/Maildir/foo/bar/new/{new,cur,tmp}/`.
 But this would overlap Maildir's `new/` subdirectory of mail folder `foo/bar`.

-This may not be a problem in many installations, but if a risk of collisions with Maildir's three subdirectory names is perceived, then the `DIRNAME` parameter can be used.
-For example, if we specify mail location as:
+This may not be a problem in many installations, but if a risk of collisions with Maildir's three subdirectory names is perceived, then the [[setting,mailbox_directory_name]] setting can be used.
+For example, if we specify the mail location as:

 ```[dovecot.conf]
+mail_driver = maildir
+mail_path = ~/Maildir
+mailbox_list_layout = fs
-mail_location = maildir:~/Maildir:LAYOUT=fs:DIRNAME=mAildir
+mailbox_directory_name = mAildir
 ```

 then this will push Maildir's `new/`, `cur/`, and `tmp/` subdirectories